Leaking fluids, especially leaking oil, is one of the most common reasons why your car will need to be repaired at some

 Once you have identified the source and severity of the oil leak, you’ll need to figure out what component needs to be changed, and if you are going to pay a mechanic to do the job.

-How much does it cost to fix an oil leak?
+How much does it cost to fix a car oil leak?

 Oil leaks an be expensive to fix.
 Most of the cost will be attributed to labor cost.
 Some oil leaks involve the removal of a lot of parts to get to the seal or gasket that needs replacing.